Scottie Vines (high jumper): Career

 In 2024, he won his third consecutive state title, and went on to win the USATF U20 National Championship and the Nike Outdoor Championships.
 He was the sole high school student to compete at the U.S. Olympic Trials, where he qualified for the final.

 He won the gold medal in the high jump at the 2024 World Athletics U20 Championships in Lima, Peru on 30 August 2024 with a personal best height of 2.25 metres.

 On 16 February 2025, he cleared a personal best 2.29 metres to win the Tyson Invitational in Arkansas.
+Competing for the University of Arkansas, Vines jumped 2.26 metres to win the high jump at the 2026 Mt.
+SAC Relays in California.
+In June, he qualified for the 2026 NCAA Outdoor Championships, placing second to Kimani Jack with a best jump of 2.25 metres, his points helping Arkansas to the team title.
+On 24 July, Vines placed second at the 2026 USA Outdoor Track and Field Championships in New York, clearing 2.26 metres to finish runner-up behind defending champion Tyus Wilson.